marcboscher/Classical/README.md

             email: doug.rubino@gmail.com
             twitter: dougrubino

-         I imagined and designed Classical.js, but it would not exist if not for the hard work and ninja-like engineering of Chris Klimas, especially given that Classical served as his introduction to JavaScript.
-His metaprogramming skills and his willingness to dive deep into the multi-environmental complexities of JavaScript are two of the reasons why Classical.js is and will continue to be great.
+         I imagined and designed Classical.js, but it could not exist if not for the hard work, dedication and ninja-like coding chops of a software engineer named Chris Klimas.
+         Classical was his introduction to JavaScript.
+Despite that, his metaprogramming skills and his willingness to dive deep into the complexities of the many JavaScript environments is a huge part of why Classical is and will continue to be great.
         */
     }